mitmedialab/SAR-opal-base/README.md

    uncheck basic-scene and all other non-demo scenes.
 2. In Unity > Build Settings > Player Settings, change the deployed name of the game to be "SAR Opal Demo" and the bundle identifier to be "demo" instead of "base".
+Technically, this step is not necessary, but if you have another version of Opal deployed on your device, you'll want to change these settings so you can have both side by side.
-3. In the MainGameController, set the flag "demo" to true.
+3. In the MainGameController, set the flag "demo" to true, "story" to false, and "socialStories" to false.
 4. Build and deploy.

 The demo version of the game requires some graphics that are not included in the demo.

-## Storybook version
+### Storybook Version

 To build and deploy the Frog Where Are You storybook, do the following: